 “This is absurd,” Leandros said.
 “Surely, you can’t be accusing us of—,”

 “We’re not accusing you.
 We’re accusing him,” Zerelis said, nodding at Roman.

-“Lynn, go fetch the guards,” Saratea ordered.
+“Lynn, go fetch the guard,” Saratea ordered.
 Lynn nodded and ducked out of the room.
-“We’ll shut him in one of the windowless guest rooms until they get here, make sure someone is watching the door at all times,” Pulakis said.
+“We’ll shut him in one of the inner guest rooms until they get here.
+Make sure someone is watching the door at all times.”

-“Don’t,” Roman said, when Leandros opened his mouth to argue.
+When Leandros opened his mouth to argue, Roman said, “Don’t.”
 His expression was blank, carefully closed off.
 “It’s alright, Leandros.
 I’ll go willingly.
 Just…figure out who really did this, won’t you?
 I know you can.”